ElisaSHansen/BIManalyst_g_20/A3/README_A3.md

+TECHNICAL UNIVERSITY OF DENMARK MSc Civil Engineering / 41934 Advanced Building Information Modeling (BIM) / 2025 Autumn Semester / Assignment 2 - Use Case / Lecturer: Associate Professor Tim Pat McGinley / Students: Ida Sofie Fiksdal s253450 & Elisa Steen-Hansen s253443

 # Assignment 3: Tool

+**Note:**
+In Assignment 2, the task specified that loads from slabs and beams should be used as input to the script in order to verify the columns’ capacity and utilization.
+However, due to technical complications in transferring these loads from the BIM model, we decided instead to use point loads obtained from the Advanced Building Design report for Building 16 to complete and validate this tool.

 ## About the Tool:

 **Q: State the problem / claim that your tool is solving, and state where you found that problem.**

 A: As stated on page 11 of the report, the capacity is deemed sufficient.
-Accordingly, this tool will focus on verifying whether the axial capacity for the columns in the basement is adequate to resist the loads imposed by the beams and slabs from the floors above.
+Accordingly, this tool will focus on verifying whether the axial capacity for the columns in the basement is adequate to resist the point loads from the report.

 **Q: Description of the tool**